 Most patients presented between Friday and Sunday (53%) and the peak presentation month was May.
 In 2008, 45% were treated in an MTC, but by 2017 63% of adolescent trauma was treated in an MTC (rather than a Trauma Unit).

-17% had polytrauma and 32% required rehabilitation.
-There was a mortality rate of 4.1% and this was higher in the 16-24 year age group (4.4% v 3.2%) but this is only those who died in hospital and does not include pre-hospital deaths
+17% had polytrauma, and 32% required rehabilitation.
+There was a mortality rate of 4.1%, and this was higher in the 16-24 year age group (4.4% v 3.2%), but this is only those who died in the hospital and did not include pre-hospital deaths.

 Road traffic accidents are the most common cause of trauma in adolescents.
 However, we need to take note that the incidence of stabbings doubled between 2014 and 2017.